rschmucker/Transferable-Student-Performance-Modeling-Supplement/README.md

   * Response patterns
   * Smoothed average correctness

-For detailed definitions of each individual feature we refer to the Best-LR+ [paper](https://jedm.educationaldatamining.org/index.php/JEDM/article/view/541).
+For detailed definitions of each individual feature, we refer to the Best-LR+ [paper](https://jedm.educationaldatamining.org/index.php/JEDM/article/view/541).

 A-Best-LR+: This model builds on the A-Best-LR feature set and adds Best-LR+'s response pattern and smoothed average correctness features.
-In addition it trains a single set DAS3H time-window, R-PFA and PPE parameters shared for all KCs.
+In addition, it trains a single set DAS3H time-window, R-PFA and PPE parameters shared for all KCs.

 ## Feature Descriptions